Xentrk/Asuswrt-Merlin-Linux-Shell-Scripts/README.md

 dhcp-host=94:C9:B2:5D:F5:04,D-Link_Switch,192.168.2.201,1440
 ````

-1440 minues is the default lease time.
+1440 minutes is the default lease time.
 Make sure to disable **Manual Assignment** of DHCP leases on the LAN page.
 Then, reboot the router for the settings to take effect.

 **dhcpstaticlist.sh** is a helpful utility script to manage DHCP static leases.
 The script displays a menu with the following functions: